Jump To Section

 How to Write Simply: 9 Tips for Writing Short Sentences

 Conveying your point in just a few words is a skill every successful writer should master.
-Follow these eight writing tips for crafting a short sentence that makes a statement:
+Follow these nine writing tips for crafting a short sentence that makes a statement:

 - Start small.
 The first sentence of your story needs to create intrigue that makes your audience want to keep reading.
 Keep this first sentence, and even your second sentence, brief to make it punchy and draw the readers in.